chrinats/blockchain-simulator/README.md

 Blockchain Broadcasting Simulator

-This project is a blockchain broadcasting simulator initially based on the open-source repository developed by Mobsya: [Mobsya/blockchain-simulator](https://github.com/Mobsya/blockchain-simulator).
+This project is a blockchain broadcasting simulator initially based on the open-source repository: [blockchain-simulator](https://github.com/blockchain-simulator/blockchain__simulator).
 It simulates the behavior of block propagation mechanisms in decentralized networks.

 ## 🧩 Features